wikimedia/WikiContrib/backend/Contraband/Install.md

 source WMContraband/bin/activate
 ```

+## Install the required packages to run the tool:

 Now go inside the `Contraband` directory (inside `backend`).
 Install all the packages that are required to run the project using the command.
 ```commandline
 pip install -r requirements.txt